ardalis/ardalis-com-gatsby/src/pages/blog/introducing-modular-monoliths-goldilocks-architecture.md

 ![monoliths moduliths microservices distributed monoliths.png](/img/monoliths-moduliths-microservices-distributed-monoliths.png)

+The Distributed Monolith has all of the disadvantages of microservices (complexity, cost) as well as all the disadvantages of a monolith (many dependencies, difficulty making changes).
+It's the worst of all worlds and should be avoided if at all possible.

 ## When to Choose a Modular Monolith

 A Modular Monolith architecture is particularly well-suited for projects where: